SmashMCeu/website/README.md

 - Fix laggy/buggy nav dropdowns
 - use default loading indicator for everything instead of text loading... everywhere
 - Are the toasts / sonner broken?!
+- add chaching to shop products.
+Also useAsyncData DOES NOT CACHE BY DEFAULT!!!

 # Feature Requests:
 - Player Stats OG image